"All animals are equal, but some animals are more equal than others."

 (a) A person who:

-2. Solicits a person under 16 years of age to commit a lewd or lascivious act commits lewd or lascivious conduct.
+1. Intentionally touches a person under 16 years of age in a lewd or lascivious manner; or2.
+Solicits a person under 16 years of age to commit a lewd or lascivious act commits lewd or lascivious conduct.

-(7) LEWD OR LASCIVIOUS EXHIBITION.
+(7) LEWD OR LASCIVIOUS EXHIBITION.—

 (a) A person who:

-3. Intentionally commits any other sexual act that does not involve actual physical or sexual contact with the victim, including, but not limited to, sadomasochistic abuse, sexual bestiality, or the simulation of any act involving sexual activity in the presence of a victim who is less than 16 years of age, commits lewd or lascivious exhibition.
+1. Intentionally masturbates;2.
+Intentionally exposes the genitals in a lewd or lascivious manner; or3.
+Intentionally commits any other sexual act that does not involve actual physical or sexual contact with the victim, including, but not limited to, sadomasochistic abuse, sexual bestiality, or the simulation of any act involving sexual activity in the presence of a victim who is less than 16 years of age, commits lewd or lascivious exhibition.

-(8) EXCEPTION.A mother’s breastfeeding of her baby does not under any circumstance constitute a violation of this section.
+(8) EXCEPTION.—A mother’s breastfeeding of her baby does not under any circumstance constitute a violation of this section.

-History.s.
+History.—s.
 1, ch.
 21974, 1943; s.
 1, ch.
 26580, 1951; s.
 780, ch.
 71-136; s.
 66, ch.
 74-383; s.
 1, ch.
 75-24; s.
 40, ch.
 75-298; s.
 291, ch.
 79-400; s.
 5, ch.
 84-86; s.
 1, ch.
 90-120; s.
 5, ch.
 93-4; s.
 6, ch.
 99-201; s.
 1, ch.
 2000-246; s.
 5, ch.
 2005-28; s.
 3, ch.
 2008-172; s.
 3, ch.
 2008-182.

 It appears as if young Kaitlyn is going to be found guilty of statutory rape.
 The statutory rape laws in Florida are gender-neutral and therefore applies to all parties involved.
 Furthermore, there is no ambiguity as to their nature.
 However, if the accused statutory rapist has even a glimmer of a chance of being legally exonerated, it may be because over the course of the past two generations, the legal interpretations of Florida's statutory rape law has been, to say the least, loose in a variety of cases brought to trial, to various circuit and appellate courts, and of course, as high as the Florida Supreme Court itself.
 Cases involving statutory rape, which have engendered interpretations of a violation of the right to privacy for minors among other things, have been wrought with harsh criticism from legal experts all over the U.S. for the terrible ramifications and unintended consequences in which such a ruling could be manifested.